Muhammad breaks world record in 400 hurdles at nationals

 It was.

 Muhammad smiled, briefly put her hands on her hips and then slumped down when her time flashed on the screen at Drake Stadium.
-Third-place finisher Ashley Spencer bounded over to congratulate her as well as teenager Sydney McLaughlin, who hugged Muhammad after finishing second.
+Third-place finisher Ashley Spencer emphatically celebrated behind her and teenager Sydney McLaughlin came over to hug Muhammad after finishing second.

+It was also lightly raining when Muhammad won the Olympic gold at the 2016 Rio Games.
+Her competitors might want to start looking at the weather reports for the Tokyo Games, which are a year away.

+“Ashley said, ‘You’re the one that brings the rain,'” the 29-year-old Muhammad cracked.
+“I don’t know what it is.”

 To think, Muhammad fell in a training session two weeks ago and suffered a mild concussion.
 She missed three days of workouts to heal.

 She lost none of her speed.
 Then again, the level of the competition brought out the best in her.
-A world-class field was assembled — even at nationals.

-Muhammad believes it’s not going to last long.
+Muhammad believes it mark may not last too long.
 It may even fall again at the world championships this fall in Doha, Qatar.
 Defending world champion Kori Carter didn’t even compete at nationals in the event since she has an automatic bye into worlds.

 “That 52 is going to get broke,” Muhammad said.
 “If not by me by the other women.”